-What could be more appealing than a candidate who is as mad as they are, but also an American Idol.
+What could be more appealing than a President who is as mad as they are, but also an American Idol.
 It is one thing for pipe fitters in Gary, Indiana to raise their voices in protest against Liberal arrogance, another thing altogether for a self-made billionaire, television personality, and street fighter par excellence to do so.
 Trump is their hero; and like Madonna, Beyoncé, Adele, or Justin Bieber, he plays to their audiences.

 As reported recently by a BBC reporter covering the election, a number of Republican primary voters said that they could care less about policy papers, issues statements, consistency, depth, and clarity.
 Trump so articulated their frustration, anger, and resentment, that they would take their chances on a President a bit iffy on domestic affairs and international relations.

 Every President has waffled, betrayed, and strayed from the principles that got him elected.
 Ronald Reagan got elected twice on just four basic principles – small government, private enterprise, military strength, and patriotism – and a generous, homely, and honest spirit.
 Although to liberal Democrats he was a dope, a puppet, and a Hollywood lightweight, to everyone else he was a hero.
 The American people understood that the intellectual brilliance of a Jimmy Carter isn’t worth a hill of beans when it comes to leadership.